microsoft/WhatTheHack/xxx-OpenAIFundamentals/Student/Challenge-01.md

    3.2 Give the model time to “think”

-You will run the following Jupyter notebooks for this challenge.
-You can find them in the Notebooks folder of `Resources.zip` file.
+You will run the following Jupyter notebook for this challenge.
+You can find it in the Notebooks folder of `Resources.zip` file.
 - `CH-01-PromptEngineering.ipynb`